James Masterton: Music writing

-Music Week Charts Analysis
+Music Week charts analysis

-On 28 February 2020, Masterton published his UK charts analysis page (Week Ending: March 5, 2020) to Chart Watch UK intending the post to be his last weekly edition as he was hired to take over the weekly Charts Analysis review pages from Alan Jones on the Music Week website (with the feature also appearing weekly in the magazine until Future Publishing turned it into a monthly).
+On 28 February 2020, Masterton published his UK charts analysis page (Week Ending: 5 March 2020) to Chart Watch UK intending the post to be his last weekly edition as he was hired to take over the weekly Charts Analysis review pages from Alan Jones on the Music Week website (with the feature also appearing weekly in the magazine until Future Publishing turned it into a monthly).
 Masterton wrote two weekly Charts Analysis pages for the website (as the magazine now features charts compiled from monthly sales and streams) until 29 October 2021, when Music Week staff took over the job.
 After Andre Paine and Ben Homewood wrote one each of the Charts Analysis posts on 5 November 2021, Alan Jones took over his old job, writing the 12 November overviews (with the pages titled Charts analysis: ABBA's Voyage opens with huge sale of 204,000 for the albums and Charts analysis: Adele spends fourth week at summit ahead of album release for the singles).

-Apart from an overview of the Christmas (Week Ending: December 31, 2020 and January 7, 2021) and Easter charts (Week Ending: April 8, 2021) posted as there was no updates by Music Week due to the holidays, Masterton did not return to writing a regular column on his Chart Watch UK review pages until 6 November 2021, when he posted the November 11th overview with facts about Adele's number one single "Easy On Me", Ed Sheeran's new album and Halloween associated records in the charts.
+Apart from an overview of the Christmas (Week Ending: 31 December 2020 and 7 January 2021) and Easter charts (Week Ending: 8 April 2021) posted as there was no updates by Music Week due to the holidays, Masterton did not return to writing a regular column on his Chart Watch UK review pages until 6 November 2021, when he posted the 11 November overview with facts about Adele's number one single "Easy On Me", Ed Sheeran's new album and Halloween associated records in the charts.